© 2024 All Rights reserved WUSF

 Available On Air Stations

-It’s too early to pinpoint the exact location Milton will make landfall.
-Minor fluctuations to the north or south of the current path will have large implications for Milton’s ultimate landfall and impacts.
-Here's a look at regional impacts from Milton.
+However, it is still too early to pinpoint the exact location of landfall.
+Minor fluctuations to the north or south of the current path will have large implications for Milton’s ultimate path and impacts.

 Milton is expected to encounter a much less favorable environment with strong shear and dry air.
-Therefore, some weakening is anticipated before the hurricane reaches the Florida Gulf coast.
+Therefore, more weakening is anticipated before the hurricane reaches the Florida coast late Wednesday or early Thursday.
 However, the hurricane is still likely to be a large and powerful hurricane at landfall with life-threatening hazards at the coastline and well inland.

 You Count on Us, We Count on You: Donate to WUSF to support free, accessible journalism for yourself and the community.